contao/docs/docs/manual/system/settings.en.md

         default_http_client_options: []
 ```

-## Email sending configuration
+## E-Mail sending configuration

-To set up e-mail transmission via an SMTP server, you need the following information from your host:
+To set up the e-mail dispatch via SMTP server, you need the following information from your host:

-- The **host name** of the SMTP server.
+- The **hostname** of the SMTP server.
 - The **user name** for the SMTP server.
 - The **password** for the SMTP server.
-- The **port number of** the SMTP server (587 / 465).
+- The **port number of** the SMTP server (587 / 465)
-- The **encryption method** for the SMTP server (tls / ssl)
+- The **encryption method** for the SMTP server (tls / ssl).

-You can then `parameters.yml`add these rights below the existing data:
+You can then add the file below the existing data in the `parameters.yml`:

 ```yaml
 # This file has been auto-generated during installation